Indicia-Team/support_files/Elasticsearch/docs/occurrences.md

 ```
 - pipeline.id: indicia_records
   path.config: "<path>/occurrences-http-indicia.config"
+  pipeline.ecs_compatibility: disabled
 - pipeline.id: indicia_records_sensitive
   path.config: "<path>/occurrences-http-indicia-sensitive.config"
+  pipeline.ecs_compatibility: disabled
 - pipeline.id: indicia_records_deletions
   path.config: "<path>/occurrences-http-indicia-deletions.config"
+  pipeline.ecs_compatibility: disabled
   pipeline.workers: 1
 ```

-Replace <path> with the path to your working directory's logstash-config folder to make a valid path search string then save the pipelines.yml file.
+Replace `<path>` with the path to your working directory's logstash-config folder to make a valid path search string then save the pipelines.yml file.
 Specifying a single pipeline worker for the deletions means it won't hog all the cores for the deletion pipeline, giving it a slightly lower resource usage than the main inserts/updates pipeline.

+Make sure that each pipeline configuration has `pipeline.ecs_compatibility: disabled` specified to disable the Elasticsearch ECS standard schema behaviour, as this adds fields such as `event.source` which waste space and are not required by Indicia.
+Alternatively you can add this setting globally to the `logstash.yml` file.

 **Note** - the path must use forward slashes rather than backslashes as a directory separator (Unix style) and will need to